-Will there be a formal consultation?
+Will there be a consultation?

 When we have finished our research and engagement with residents and other interested parties - and have plans to share - we will go out to public consultation for everyone to have their say.
-This is likely to be in spring 2023.
+This is likely to be in Spring-Summer 2023.

 - Ongoing: Staff and partner engagement